 What if I have a prenuptial agreement?

-Prenuptial agreements are allowed in Thailand provided they meet the procedural requirements of Thai law.
+Prenuptial agreements are allowed in Thailand provided they meet the procedural and substantive requirements of Thai law.
 A properly executed prenuptial agreement is usually considered a valid legal agreement in other international jurisdictions that accord with basic principle of fairness and due process.
 Procedural requirements for prenuptial agreements may be stricter in Western Common Law jurisdictions.
 On the other hand, many western jurisdictions have fewer requirements for approving prenuptial agreements.
 Thailand has its own requirements for registering a prenuptial agreement at the time of marriage.
 If your marriage and prenuptial agreements were executed or registered in another nation a Thai Court will normally accept the agreement if it adheres to requirements of the foreign law.

 Will my country accept a Thailand Divorce as legal?

 Normally pursuant to the legal principle of "Comity" Thai divorces are acceptual by most if not all developed nations. (fundanalolist Muslim nations, However, may have different requirements pursuant to Sharing law horser.)